Certified Business Appraisals

 We’re here to answer any questions you have about what’s included in your certified business appraisal, what information you’ll need to provide, and the ongoing dedicated support you’ll receive throughout the process.
 After you’ve signed up, we’ll assign a certified valuation analyst (CVA) to provide you with dedicated support throughout the process.
 Your CVA will contact you to determine the purpose and scope of your appraisal.
 From here, you’ll sign a Letter of Engagement, which includes the final cost and make your payment.

 Step 2: Collect Necessary Information

 After you’ve engaged us to appraise your business, your dedicated CVA will work with you to collect the necessary information to create your appraisal report and determine a Conclusion of Value.
 This information might include a questionnaire, interviews, and the collection of necessary documents including financial statements.
 Current Guidant clients don’t need to provide nearly as much information, thanks to our understanding of your business.

 Step 3: We Produce Your Certified Business Appraisal

 After all of the necessary information has been collected, your dedicated CVA will perform an in-depth analysis and appraisal of the business.
 This will include analysis and reporting on the business’s financial position, the national and regional economy, and the industry in which the business operates, all of which affect the final Conclusion of Value.

 Step 4: Your Dedicated Specialist Provides Your Certified Appraisal

 After about two weeks from when your necessary information has been collected, your dedicated analyst will provide you with the conclusion of value of the appraised business as well as the in-depth report detailing how this value was determined.
 The CVA will also walk you through the report and answer any questions you have to make sure you’re confident in your understanding of the appraisal.

-Get in touch with a Guidant expert to find out which programs, and how much, you qualify for.
+Get in touch with a Guidant expert to find out which approach is right for you.